PyPSA/pypsa-eur/doc/supply_demand.rst

 In the secondary route, scrap aluminium is remelted.
 The energy demand for this process is only 10% of the primary route and there are no associated process emissions.
 Assuming all subprocesses are electrified, the secondary route requires 1.7 MWh/t of aluminium.
 The share of aliminum manufactured by the primary and secondary route can be selected in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L297>`_]

-For the other non-ferrous metals, we assume the electrification of the entire manufactur- ing process with an average electricity demand of 3.2 MWh $_{el}$/t lead equivalent.
+For the other non-ferrous metals, we assume the electrification of the entire manufacturing process with an average electricity demand of 3.2 MWh $_{el}$/t lead equivalent.

 **Other Industry Subsectors**